rashidch/Machine-Learning-Algo-Implementations/README.md

 visualization
 ## 2. ML Projec from scratch using Numpy
 - MNIST Digit classification using Naive Bayes that support discrete and continous feature of MNIST data
+- Online learning to learn the beta distribution of the parameter p (chance to see 1) of the coin tossing trails in batch
 ## 3. ML Projec from scratch using Numpy